ryjen/ryjen.github.io/content/post/favourite-nixisms.md

 Your entire system is available to you as a file, meaning the same C API and kernel calls that opens, reads and writes files can also be used for sockets, processes, devices, etc.

 The [proc filesystem](https://en.wikipedia.org/wiki/Procfs) exposes kernel information to user land as files.
-For example, cpuinfo, memory, modules, uptime, etc.
+The cpuinfo, memory, modules, uptime, etc. information is all available to you as a file.

 [Fifo files](http://man7.org/linux/man-pages/man7/fifo.7.html) are basically pipes as a file and are used as a communication channel (IPC).

-For example, testing  client/server applications communicating over a socket, you would pass your programs a FIFO instead and simulate the server output and the client input.
+A use case of FIFOs could be testing client/server applications communicating over a socket (another file), you would pass your programs a FIFO instead and simulate the server output and the client input.

 [Shared memory / mmap](http://man7.org/linux/man-pages/man7/shm_overview.7.html) also returns a file descriptor that can be mapped to a block of memory instead of a file and also used for IPC.